Longchanging/MouseCapture/README.md

 You can find the general description of MouseCapture project on http://bdc.saikr.com/c/cql/34541

 You can also find a slide named 'General Description of CAPTCHA' in this folder.

+Contact me at any time if you have any question: Lanqing Yang
+Mail: yanglanqing@sjtu.edu.cn
+Tel: 18200462008